lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Toy dataset, Test dataset and an additional theta-dataset for thresholding
-The respective datasets are: [toy dataset](gamma-dataset),  [test dataset](https://drive.google.com/drive/folders/11lIv91rRgYFbADVPptOsLnEu2zJDCCnJ?usp=sharing).
+The respective datasets are: [toy dataset](gamma-dataset),  [test dataset](https://drive.google.com/drive/folders/11lIv91rRgYFbADVPptOsLnEu2zJDCCnJ?usp=sharing) of 280 images for testing our algorithms at the optimum, and [test_dataset][https://drive.google.com/open?id=15OezFUWvfXpYI3Tx8gqneC8_ETND8CdJ] for testing our and other thresholding algorithms with a bigger benchmark (2413 images).
-The gamma dataset is our challenging dataset, while the test dataset is provided by an external source, please refeer to the citations in the paper.
+The toy dataset is our challenging dataset with controlled perturbations, while the 2 test datasets are provided by an external source, please refeer to the citations in the paper for more details.

 **Visual Examples**